Gets or sets the cursor that displays when the mouse pointer is over this element. This is a dependency property.

 Whether the cursor as established by this property will or will not display when the mouse pointer is over this element is also dependent on the value of the ForceCursor property.
 Also, event-related considerations such as an active drag, mouse capture, text editing modes within controls, and so on, will also affect the cursor with higher priority than the value you specify in this property.

-The Nothing default really means that determination of the practical cursor value is deferred here and should be obtained from elsewhere.
+The a null reference (Nothing in Visual Basic) default really means that determination of the practical cursor value is deferred here and should be obtained from elsewhere.
 If presented without programmatic values from any source, the default cursor that is visually over a Windows Presentation Foundation (WPF) application will be an arrow.
 However, the transient cursor changes are not set to the values of the elements when they are passed over.
 The property will only report non null values in cases where it was actually set, for instance through code or a style.
 Each movement of the mouse over a WPF application raises a QueryCursor event.
 The event bubbles, and any element along the route has the opportunity to handle the event and to set the value of the cursor through the arguments of this event.
 This is the mechanism that produces the visually apparent cursor in most cases.
 If a QueryCursor handler returns a cursor result, then the fact that the event is handled and has a changed value in the arguments takes precedence over the value of the property at any level, unless ForceCursor is set.

 If not are not creating a custom cursor, you typically set this property to a static property value of the Cursors class.
 Setting in code requires one of the following: